IgniteUI/indigo-design-docfx/en/components/linear-gauge.md

 ## Title and Subtitle

-The Linear Gauge has a Title and Subtitle whose text can be changed.
+The Linear Gauge has a Title and Subtitle which text can be changed.
 In Figma you can toggle on and off the Title and Subtitle layers visibility in the Layers panel.
-In Sketch, they can also be hidden if they are not needed by setting them to ~No Symbol, while in Adobe XD you should delete their respective layers.

 <img class="responsive-img" src="../images/linear_gauge_title.png" srcset="../images/linear_gauge_title@2x.png 2x" />

 ## Legend

 The Linear Gauge comes with a Legend that can be adjusted accordingly to match the ranges shown on it and the current value.
 In Figma you can toggle on and off the `Legend` instance visibility in the Layers panel.
-In Sketch, Legend items can be removed by setting the corresponding Series to ~No Symbol or added by finding it in the Overrides/Charts/Legend/Serie.
-In Adobe XD, you have to delete the unused Series layers.
-Additionally, you can change the icon type between Square, Line, or Circle.
+Additionally, for each `Serie` instance you can change the icon type between Square, Line, or Circle.

 <img class="responsive-img" src="../images/linear_gauge_legend.png" srcset="../images/linear_gauge_legend@2x.png 2x" />

 ## Tooltip

-The Linear Gauge comes with a tooltip that may be hidden by deleting the layer for it in Figma and Adobe XD, and by setting the override to ~No Symbol in Sketch.
+The Linear Gauge comes with a tooltip that may be hidden by toggling off the `Tooltip` instance from the Layers panel in Figma.

 <img class="responsive-img" src="../images/linear_gauge_tooltip-off.png" srcset="../images/linear_gauge_tooltip-off@2x.png 2x" />
 <img class="responsive-img" src="../images/linear_gauge_tooltip-on.png" srcset="../images/linear_gauge_tooltip-on@2x.png 2x" />

 ## Needle Type

 The Linear Gauge provides various overrides that control the shape of the needle, which indicates the current value: Wide Triangle, Needle, Trapezoid, and Triangle.
 In Figma, you can select the shape of the needle by selecting the `Needle Type` instance and then choosing the type from the right sidebar.
-In Sketch, this is achieved with `Symbol Overrides`, while in Adobe XD, we are using the `Component States` paradigm to let you easily switch between types.

 <img class="responsive-img" src="../images/linear_gauge_needle_type.png" srcset="../images/linear_gauge_needle_type@2x.png 2x" />

 ## Ranges Amount

 The Linear Gauge comes with three preset range configurations: two, three, and four ranges.In Figma you can change the Series amount using the `Series Amount` property in the properties panel.
-In Sketch, this is achieved with `Symbol Overrides`, while in Adobe XD, we use the `Component States` paradigm to let you easily switch between them.

 <img class="responsive-img" src="../images/linear_gauge_two_ranges.png" srcset="../images/linear_gauge_two_ranges@2x.png 2x" />
 <img class="responsive-img" src="../images/linear_gauge_three_ranges.png" srcset="../images/linear_gauge_three_ranges@2x.png 2x" />